 Every place on earth has its flavours and distinct smells.
 Culinary delights can attract and motivate one to travel, just like the greatest nature, architecture, or monuments.
 Culinary tourism is growing, and is getting better.
 Its role in regional development will be the subject of a conference organised by the Vistula School of Hospitality.
-The event will take place on May the 14th-15th, 2020, at 9:00 am, in the A2 hall (the detailed programme will be announced later).
+The event will take place on October 22nd-23rd, 2020, at 9:00 am, in an online form (the detailed programme will be announced later).

 ‘How to use culinary tourism for the welfare of the region’